CodeChron/fullstack-js-with-meteor-react-docs/add_styling.md

 (Why 'vendor'?
 This is a common way of referring to code that was written by someone else that we are making use of.)

 If your web page now updates to be a sans serif font, then you know everything has been hooked up properly.

-### Notes
-Next, we want to add a back button to our header.
-But to do that, we need to first customize the layout a bit, to center the title and make room for icons on each side.

-## Update the note header to have a custom 3 column layout

-We want our note title to be centered and we'll want a back icon to be left aligned.
-This will require customizing our app header layout.